ChrysalisSC/project-croc-bot/README.md

 # Welcome To Project Croc Bot

+To be added as a collaborator, ping Chrysalis on discord.

 # How to Setup
 - Clone this repository
 - Install Requirements, You should create a .venv if your cool